darkstne/website/pages/staff.md

 </div>
 </center>

 Admins are staff members who are the network's more efficent general moderators.
 They are responsible to conduct those below them, and are responsible for the server's permanent punishments.
+In general, they oversee:
+* Other entry-level content moderators
+* Specific and higher-priority support issues
+* Moderation of the [Discord](../discord) server
 <br>
 <a class="button button--secondary button--rounded button--lg" style="margin-top: 1rem; margin-bottom: 1rem; background-color: #f7941d;" href="{{ site.baseurl }}/hc/content-moderation#admin">Learn more about Admins</a>